 Addiction is a complex disease to treat and cure patients of it permanently.
-Researchers in the last century have come up with ways to trace the root cause of addictions and treat them.
-Globally, many reputable treatment centers ‘read more’ have helped millions of people recover from addiction.
+Researchers in the last century have developed ways to trace the root cause of addictions and treat them.
+Globally, many reputable treatment centers such as Infinite Recovery have helped millions of people recover from addiction.
 Addictions are; chemical and behavioral.
 The causes of addictions are;

 The environment is a massive contributor to the possibility of individuals developing an addiction.
-The environment one is raised in, lives in, and works in can influence their addiction patterns.
-In the home environment, children see firsthand the negative results of drug abuse like violence and unemployment.
+The environment in which one is raised, lives, and works can influence addiction patterns.
+Children see firsthand the negative results of drug abuse in the home environment, like violence and unemployment.
 They might develop an addiction as a coping mechanism.

 The Effect of Drugs on the Body and Brain

-Whenever our bodies engage in anything pleasing, dopamine, a natural chemical, is produced by the brain to signal it wants a repeat.
+Whenever our bodies engage in anything pleasing, dopamine (science news), a natural chemical, is produced by the brain to signal it wants a repeat.
 When individuals engage in drugs repeatedly, dopamine is released unnaturally.
 The more one forms an addiction, the more the brain produces less dopamine.
 It creates a physical dependency pattern that the drug addict cannot survive without the drug.
-Withdrawal of the body is also a root cause of the addiction.
+Withdrawal (American Addiction Centers) of the body is also a root cause of the addiction.
 Once an alcohol addict takes the last bottle, the withdrawal will begin after 8-36 hours and last for weeks.

 Treatment Centers and Support Systems